Trails Education Days

 Trails Education Days Coordinator: Elayne Haggan

-The students are invited to enter a letter-writing contest to describe some of the things they learned during their Trails Education Days experience.
-Two winners from each school and five Grand Prize winners district-wide are chosen to receive cash awards as well as recognition by the Thousand Oaks City Council and the CRPD Board of Directors.
-View the winners and the grand prize letters on our Writing Contest Winners page.
+Following their Trails Education Days outings, the students are invited to enter a letter-writing contest to describe some of the things they learned.
+Two winners from each school and five Grand Prize winners district-wide receive cash awards and recognition by the Thousand Oaks City Council and the CRPD Board of Directors.
+To see previous grand-prize winners and read their letters, visit our Recent TED Updates page.

 Volunteer Job Descriptions

-Volunteers can choose to help with the activities on any or all of the days the Trails Education Days week.
-Without the volunteers who give so much to this program, Trails Education Days could not take place.
-We are especially pleased that so many volunteers come back year after year, ready to give a new crop of Fourth Graders a valuable experience in the Conejo open space.
+Volunteers can choose to help with preparation, activities on one or more field trip days, and follow-up.
+We are especially pleased that so many volunteers come back year after year to give a new crop of Fourth Graders valuable experience in the Conejo open space.

-Hike leaders take groups of 12 to 15 fourth graders on 1-hour, 1-mile hikes from the Wildflower Playing Fields to the Nature Center via the Wildwood Canyon Trail.
+Hike leaders take groups of about twelve students on one-hour, one-mile hikes from the Wildflower Playfields to the Wildwood Nature Center via the Wildwood Canyon Trail.
+As many as fifteen hike leaders are needed each day.

 Several people are needed each day to help keep the program running smoothly and on schedule.
-These volunteers unload the school groups from their buses, assign the groups to their hike leaders, usher the groups from one workshop to the next, pass out water bottles as the students leave the canyon, lead groups on the 20 minute hike back to their buses, set up the Nature Center for the volunteers’ lunches, and do whatever else comes up.
-Interested people might choose to volunteer for one morning, a day or two, or for the entire week.
+These volunteers unload the school groups from their buses, assign the groups to their hike leaders, set up the Nature Center for the volunteers’ snacks and lunches, usher the groups from one workshop to the next, pass out water bottles at the end of the workshops, lead groups on the short hike back to their buses and do whatever else is needed.
+Interested people might choose to volunteer for a day or two or for the entire week.

 Trail Safety & Courtesy Workshop Participants

-One workshop involves a hiker, bicyclist, equestrian, and dog walker.
+This workshop involves a hiker with a dog, a bicyclist and an equestrian.
 These trail users act out a scenario for the students that illustrates right and wrong ways to behave in the open space.
-Volunteers typically participate in 5 or 6 half-hour workshops each day, over a total of 4 hours, and volunteer for one or more days of the program.
+Volunteers typically participate in 5 or 6 half-hour workshops each day over a total of 4 hours and volunteer for one or more days of the program.

 See the current Volunteer Manual for a more detailed description of the volunteer programs.
 Trails Education Days is described starting on page 12.

-The Conejo Open Space Foundation extends a sincere THANK YOU to our Trails Education Days sponsors, supporters, staff & volunteers:
+The Conejo Open Space Foundation extends a hearty THANK YOU to these Trails Education Days sponsors, supporters, staff & volunteers:

 - City of Thousand Oaks Community Events Endowment Fund